vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 ## Unit tests vs functional tests

-The tests so far are called "functional" because they test an application from the user perspective; open a browser, visit a url, etc. These tests work without any knowledge about the app's implementation details.
+The tests so far are called "functional" because they test an application from the perspective of a user; open a browser, visit a url, etc. These tests work without any knowledge about the app's implementation details.
 Almost any kind of web application, written in Python or another language, can be tested with `pytest` and `splinter`.
-On the other hand, unit tests (the concept and not the `unittest` module) are supposed to test an application from the developer point of view.
-Unit tests should cover very specific parts of code.
-Normally, there should be many more unit tests than functional tests.
+On the other hand, unit tests (the concept and not the `unittest` module) are supposed to test an application from the developer's point of view.
+Unit tests should cover very specific and usually very small parts of code.
+Therefore, there should be many more unit tests than functional tests.
 Because of that unit tests must be fast.
-Opening and closing browsers is not very useful on the context of unit tests.
+Opening and closing browsers is not very useful in this context.
 As described in the TDDPy book, the development process goes as follows:

 1. Start by writing a functional test, describing the new functionality from the user's point of view.